 What training are the staff supporting children with SEND had or are having?

-Our SENCO is a qualified and experienced teacher with over five years SENCO experience.
+Our Inclusion AHT is a qualified and experienced teacher with over eight years experience.
 We regularly invest time and money in training our staff to improve universal provision delivery and to enhance skills and knowledge of children with additional needs through additional/enhanced interventions.
 Our teaching staff are regularly updated on SEN matters.
-Our LSA support team meet regularly with the SENCO to update skills and share good practice.
+Our LSA support team meet regularly with the Inclusion AHT to update skills and share good practice.
 Where necessary, training is offered throughout the school year.
 We make good use of services offered by Outreach teams and other local organisations.
 Teachers are encouraged to ask for support as and when they feel it is needed.
 The Inclusion AHT is currently undertaking the National Award for SEN co-ordination.

 How will my child be included in activities outside the classroom including school trips?